Kermit, Texas: Establishment

 Kermit began as a convenient supply center for the scattered ranches of the area and became the seat of Winkler County when the county was organized in 1910.
 The first public school and the post office opened the same year.
-The town's namesake, Kermit Roosevelt, once visited the T Bar Ranch in northern Winkler County to hunt antelope a few months before the town was named.
+The town's namesake, Kermit Roosevelt, once visited the T Bar Ranch in northern Winkler County to hunt pronghorn a few months before the town was named.
 In 1916, the county suffered a drought.
 Many homesteaders and ranchers were forced to leave.
 In 1924, only Ern Baird's family remained in the town.
 Only one student attended school in the county for five months of 1924.
 Only three houses and the courthouse were in use by 1926.

 Discovery of oil

 On July 16, 1926, however, oil was discovered in Hendrick oilfield, near Kermit, and the town experienced a boom.
-In 1927, a population of 1,000 was reported; by 1929 that number increased to 1,500.
+In 1927, an estimated population of 1,000 was reported; by 1929, that number increased to 1,500.
 On March 4, 1929, the Texas-New Mexico Railway reached the town.